 Seller shall not be in material breach or default of this Agreement.

 In the event that any of the foregoing conditions shall not have been fulfilled on or before the time for Closing hereunder, then subject to the provisions of Section 11(a) hereof, Purchaser shall provide written notice of same to Seller, and Seller shall have up to thirty (30) days to cure and fulfill any such conditions.
-In the event that Seller is not able to satisfy or fulfill any such conditions set forth in Section 11(a)(2), (3), (4), (7), (8), (9), (11), or (13), then Purchaser may elect, upon notice to Seller, to either: (1) terminate this Agreement, in which event: (i) the Earnest Money shall be immediately released to the Purchaser, (ii) all verifiable, reasonable out-of-pocket due diligence costs and expenses incurred by Purchaser in connection with the transaction contemplated in this Agreement shall be paid by Seller to Purchaser, and (iii) neither party shall have any further liability or obligation to the other, including, without limitation, the obligation to incur any additional costs or expenses contemplated under this Agreement, and any other provision of this Agreement that is expressly intended to survive the termination of this Agreement, or (2) waive any one or more of the foregoing conditions and proceed to Closing.
+In the event that Seller is not able to satisfy or fulfill any such conditions set forth in Section 11(a)(2), (3), (4), (7), (8), (9), (11), or (13), then Purchaser may elect, upon notice to Seller, to either: (1) terminate this Agreement, in which event: (i) the Earnest Money shall be immediately released to the Purchaser, (, and (ii) neither party shall have any further liability or obligation to the other, including, without limitation, the obligation to incur any additional costs or expenses contemplated under this Agreement, and any other provision of this Agreement that is expressly intended to survive the termination of this Agreement, or (2) waive any one or more of the foregoing conditions and proceed to Closing.
 In the event that Seller is not able to satisfy or fulfill any such conditions set forth in Section 11(a)(5), (6), or (12), but all other conditions have been satisfied, then the Purchaser may only elect option 1 under the preceding sentence.

 Conditions to Seller’s Obligation to Close.